 9. Sexually Transmitted Infections

-An STI might be the cause of your bleeding after sex (find out other symptoms of STIs).
+An STI might be the cause of your bleeding after sex.
 In one study, 5.6% of patients presenting with post-coital bleeding were diagnosed with HPV .
 Gonorrhea is another STI that can result in bloody discharge between periods , and bleeding from sex may be the result of chlamydia .

 Your doctor can run tests for STIs and provide medication or advice to help you deal with them.
-It’s important to remember that a sexually-transmitted infection isn’t a negative reflection on your character; although society may make you feel like it is (often called ‘slut shaming’, you can read more on the slut shaming phenomenon here).
+It’s important to remember that a sexually-transmitted infection isn’t a negative reflection on your character; although society may make you feel like it is.

 Even using condoms can’t prevent transmission of some STIs entirely.
 HPV is so prevalent that the Centers for Disease Control and Prevention notes 14 million people become infected with it annually .

 10. Cervical Ectropion/Erosion

 Another instance where your body’s cells might not be doing quite what they’re supposed to do is cervical ectropion, which occurs when the cells lining your cervical canal become present on the surface of the cervix .
 Sex may cause bleeding because these cells bleed more easily than regular cervical cells .

 Your doctor can diagnose cervical ectropion during a physical exam simply by seeing the overgrowth of glandular cells.
 Fortunately, this condition isn’t connected to cancer, and several courses of treatment can remove the cells from growing where they shouldn’t.